9 tips to speed up macOS Monterey

 9. Free up disk space

-macOS Monterey requires at least 60 GB of disk space to run freely. macOS always borrows some disk space and translates it into RAM memory, when the default RAM is used up.
+macOS Monterey requires at least 60 GB of disk space to run freely.
+When memory gets fully filled, macOS may utilize free disk space as an extension of RAM.

 To free up disk space, try running the Optimized Storage feature.